Yes! This means that, fundamentally, Supply Yoga has been designed to fulfil a social purpose.

 Help us keep our offering afloat by spreading the word – absolutely anybody anywhere can practice with us.

-First of all, we want to do everything we can to keep you safe on the mat so before practicing, head here to share a little information about your health with us.
+We want to do everything we can to make sure you’re practicing safely at home – please click here to share a little about your health before you tune in to take a class with us.

-Our ‘Beginner’s Practice’ classes are streamed on Tuesday and Thursday evenings, the content is designed for those that are completely brand new to yoga, they are super slow moving and give newcomers a chance to get to grips with the basic postures and become familiar with principles of the way breath is used in yoga too.
+All of our yoga is designed to be accessible though if you’re just starting out, we’d recommend trying our with our ‘Move + Breathe’ and ‘Yoga + Meditation’ classes, they tend to be super slow moving and give newcomers a chance to get to grips with the basic postures and become familiar with principles of the way breath is used in yoga too.

 Congratulations!
 How far along are you?
-It’s recommended that you don’t practice at all until at least 12-14 weeks in to your pregnancy, it’s best to allow time for all of the many changes that are happening in your body to settle before attending a yoga class.
+It’s recommended that you don’t practice yoga until at least 14 weeks in to your pregnancy, it’s best to allow time for all of the many changes that are happening in your body to settle before taking a class.

 Once the first trimester is over though, join us for our live streamed ‘Women’s Only Yoga’ class on Saturday mornings, it’s a safe, slow moving, comforting practice that’s been designed specifically to be accessible for pregnant bodies.

-Again, we want to do everything we can to keep you safe on the mat – especially when pregnant – so before booking in, head here to share a little information about your health with us.
+Again, we want to do everything we can to keep you safe on the mat – especially when pregnant – so before booking in, please click here to share a little about your health.

 There is little need for any equipment, a yoga mat helps but isn’t essential if you’re comfortable moving around on your own flooring.